barrycarter/bcapps/FETLIFE/fetlife-users-README.txt

 Field 12: source: The source URL for the kinkster's data

-Field 13: mtime: The Unix time at which this information was scraped.
+Field 13: jloc: used only for technical purposes

-Fields 14-15: latitude and longitude: the approximate latitude and longitude of the kinkster, based on the city, state, and country
+Field 14: mtime: The Unix time at which this information was scraped.

 NOTE: User orientation is NOT included in this database, since it does NOT appear on the location pages.
 For reference, the possible